Counseling and Psychological Services Staff and Trainees 2022-2023

 Daniel Stern

-During his first term at Fordham, he joined Americorps and placed with the Mental Health Association in New Jersey.
-He became known as the “NJ Laugh Guy” for providing laughter yoga at a Disaster Response Crisis Counselor Conference.
-During his term at Americorps he worked on a number of grants, one of which was facilitating college student support groups.
-His views on the therapeutic process have been particularly shaped by eastern influences like yoga, of which he has been a dedicated practitioner for over 20 years.
-Daniel also focuses on studying the social determinants of health and views healing within the context of political, historic, and systemic contexts.
-He sees the client as the expert of their own experience and seeks to compassionately guide them through their own unique and courageous process toward self love and empowerment.
+His views on the therapeutic process have been particularly shaped by Eastern influences like yoga, of which he has been a dedicated practitioner for over 20 years.
+Daniel also focuses on the social determinants of health and views healing within the context of political, historical, and systemic contexts.
+He sees the client as the expert of their own experience and seeks to compassionately guide them through their unique and courageous process toward self-love and empowerment.

 Mengtian Dong